Broadband: Residential and Businesses

-If you are interested in the service providers and offerings for broadband you can look up information submitted by the providers to the California Public Utilities Commission: https://www.broadbandmap.ca.gov/ (Link)
+- California Broadband Interactive Map shows information submitted by the providers to the California Public Utilities Commission: https://www.broadbandmap.ca.gov/

-In addition, you can also see what service providers are available along with advertised speeds and starting prices in Morgan Hill at broadbandnow.com (link)
+- See what service providers are available along with advertised speeds and starting prices in Morgan Hill: broadbandnow.com

-The Federal Communications Commission wants to hear first-hand from consumers about the availability and quality of broadband in communities across the United States as part of an effort to improve internet access.
+The FCC wants to hear first-hand from consumers about the availability and quality of broadband in communities across the United States as part of an effort to improve internet access.

 Link to survey form: Submit a request – FCC Complaints (link to FCC)

-The commission launched a new feedback form (March 22, 2021) that allows internet users to share their experiences regarding broadband access, speed, and carrier availability as the FCC works to improve the accuracy of its broadband maps.
+The FCC launched a feedback form in 2021 that allows internet users to share their experiences regarding broadband access, speed, and carrier availability as the FCC works to improve the accuracy of its broadband maps.

 Workshop #1 - February 24, 2021

-Hear the latest from Charter/Spectrum communications on the February 3, 2021 Fiber Cut that impacted Charter/Spectrum and Verizon Wireless services.
+Hear from Charter/Spectrum Communications on the February 3, 2021, fiber cut that impacted Charter/Spectrum and Verizon Wireless services.

 Workshop #2 - March 24, 2021